 Uniform Interstate Family Support Act:

 Another important law to aid Jack with the enforcement of any child support order he may receive is the Uniform Interstate Family Support Act.
 First, this law provides the court which issues the order with continuing jurisdiction:

 A court of a State that has made a child support order consistently with this section has continuing, exclusive jurisdiction over the order if the State is the child’s State or the residence of any individual contestant or the parties have consented in a record or open court that the tribunal of the State may continue to exercise jurisdiction to modify its order, unless the court of another State, acting in accordance with subsections (e) and (f), has made a modification of the order.

 Second, the Uniform Interstate Family Support Act provides that a state’s child support order will receive the “full faith and credit” of every other state—in other words, other states will be able to enforce the order.
 In Jack’s case, this gives the California courts the power to enforce any child support order rendered by the Massachusetts courts.

-What to speak with a family law attorney about your case?
-Schedule a free consultation with our office by calling 978-225-9030 during regular business hours or complete our contact form online, and we will get back to you at our earliest opportunity.
+Are you looking for an experienced Newburyport or Andover divorce lawyer or family law attorney?
+Want to speak with a family law attorney about your case?
+Schedule a free consultation with our office by calling 978-225-9030 during regular business hours.
+Or, complete our contact form online.
+We will get back to you at our earliest opportunity.

 Mass.
 R. Dom.
 Rel.
 P. 4(e)